cornelltech/CS5439-Fall2018/README.md

 ### Requirements

 The class will involve a combination of lectures, in-class exercises, readings, and homeworks.
 Readings for a lecture should be completed before lecture.
-All homework assignments should be submitted by midnight of the Sunday prior to the next class meeting.
+All homework assignments should be submitted by midnight of the Monday prior to the next class meeting.
 You'll be graded according to the following:

 * Participation: 20%
 * Homeworks:  80% (each homework will count an equal amount)